Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: Bounded cohomology and L-infinity -cohomology

-\paragraph{Definitions for CW complexes} Let $X$ be a connected CW complex (this assumption is more restrictive than what is needed in the general theory, but suffices for our purposes).
-Denote by $G$ the fundamental group $\pi_1(X,*)$. \begin{itemize} \item The bounded cohomology of $X$, denoted by $H_b^*(X;A)$, is the cohomology of the complex of bounded singular cochains on $X$, where a cochain is bounded if the set of values it assigns to singular simplices is a bounded subset of $A$.
-The inclusion in the complex of singular cochains induces the map $c^*:H_b^*(X;A) \to H^*(X;A)$ in cohomology. \item The $\ell^\infty$-cohomology of $X$, denoted by $H_\Linfs^*(X;A)$, is defined as the singular equivariant cohomology of the universal cover of $X$ with coefficients in the $A[G]$-module $\ell^\infty(G,A)$.
-The inclusion of coefficients induces the map $\iota^*:H^*(X;A) \to H_\Linfs^*(X;A)$ in cohomology.
-Cellular cohomology can be used in place of singular cohomology, since the two are canonically isomorphic. \end{itemize} \begin{myrmk} On the other hand, the bounded cohomology of a CW complex \emph{cannot} be computed using cellular cochains.
-For example, the bounded cohomology of the wedge of two circles is nontrivial in degree $2$, despite the absence of $2$-dimensional cells. \end{myrmk} If $X$ is a $K(G,1)$ then there is a commutative diagram
+\paragraph{Definitions for CW complexes} Let $X$ be a connected CW complex (this assumption is more restrictive than what is needed in the general theory, but it suffices for our purposes).
+Denote by $G$ the fundamental group $\pi_1(X,*)$. \begin{itemize} \item Let $C^*(X;A)$ be the complex of singular cochains of $X$; we think of a singular cochain as a function, with values in $A$, defined on the set of singular simplices of $X$ of a certain dimension.
+A cochain is bounded if the set of values it assigns to singular simplices is a bounded subset of $A$.
+This condition defines a subcomplex $C_b^*(X;A) \subseteq C^*(X;A)$; the bounded cohomology of $X$, denoted by $H_b^*(X;A)$, is the cohomology of this subcomplex.
+As in the group-theoretical setting, the inclusion $C_b^*(X;A) \subseteq C^*(X;A)$ induces the comparison map $c^*:H_b^*(X;A) \to H^*(X;A)$. \item The $\ell^\infty$-cohomology of $X$, denoted by $H_\Linfs^*(X;A)$, is defined as the equivariant cohomology of the universal cover of $X$ with coefficients in the $A[G]$-module $\ell^\infty(G,A)$.
+We point the reader to, e.g., \cite[Section VI.3]{Whitehead1978} for the definition of equivariant cohomology, and to \cite{Mil2021} for an alternative description of $\ell^\infty$-cohomology as the cohomology of cochains on the universal cover which are ``bounded on orbits''.
+Singular and cellular (equivariant) cohomologies can be used interchangeably, since the two are canonically isomorphic.
+Like before, the inclusion of $A$ into $\ell^\infty(G,A)$ induces the map $\iota^*:H^*(X;A) \to H_\Linfs^*(X;A)$ in cohomology. \end{itemize} \begin{myrmk} The bounded cohomology of a CW complex \emph{cannot} be computed using cellular cochains.
+This can be illustrated with the following example: the bounded cohomology of the wedge of two circles is nontrivial in degree $2$, despite the absence of $2$-dimensional cells. \end{myrmk}

+Let $X$ be a model for $K(G,1)$, i.e., a connected CW complex with an isomorphism $\pi_1(X,*) \cong G$ and whose universal cover is contractible.
+The general theory of (equivariant) cohomology then implies that there are canonical isomorphisms $H_\Linfs^*(G;A) \cong H_\Linfs^*(X;A)$ and $H^*(G;A) \cong H^*(X;A)$.
+There is also a canonical isomorphism $H_b^*(G;A) \cong H_b^*(X;A)$ (if $A=\bR$ even more is true: the bounded cohomology groups are naturally endowed with a seminorm, and the isomorphism preserves it; moreover, there is an isomorphism even without the assumption that the universal cover is contractible.
+This is the \emph{mapping theorem}, see, e.g., \cite{Ivanov2017}).